Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We can verify that our Postgres database was successfully created by visiting the [Render dashboard](https://dashboard.render.com/).

-Our new database should now be listed above our application.
+Our new database should now be listed, along with our application.

 ![Screenshot of the Render dashboard showing the new hello-books-api-db database](../assets/deployment/render-dashboard-db-exists-api-failed-deploy.png)
 _([Full size image](../assets/deployment/render-dashboard-db-exists-api-failed-deploy.png))_